MichelleRS/javascript-practice/data-schema/README.md

-# Contacts App: Using a Data Schema
+# Contacts App Form: Using a Data Schema

 ## MVP Goal

-Rebuild my [Contacts](../contacts/) app using a data schema.
+Rebuild my [Contacts App](../contacts/) form using a data schema.

 ## Status

-- MVP in progress
+- MVP complete.

+## Tasks

+- [x] Build HTML
+- [x] Define data items
+- [x] Render form elements
+  - [x] Render container for each data item in form
+  - [x] Render label and input for each data item in form

 ## Resources